The history of German beers goes back 2,000 years, with German beer being one of the best loved and oldest beers in the world.

-Throughout the year the Germans are very passionate and serious about their beer.
-Their dedication and commitment to the art of beer production has resulted in Germany being a leading beer making beer nation.
-10% of world market volume is brewed in Germany, with its 1,200 breweries producing up to 6,000 kinds of beers.
+Germans are very passionate and serious about their beer.
+Their dedication and commitment to the art of beer production has resulted in Germany being a leading beer making nation.
+10% of world market volume is brewed in Germany, with its 1,200 breweries producing up to 6,000 types of beers.

 Beer has been part and parcel of German society, and is subject to multiple rules and laws regarding its production and taxation.
 The best known German beer rule dates to 1516 and relates to brewing; the Purity Law, or Reinheitsgebot, from make the oldest food law in history.
 This law asserts that beer ought to only be produced from hops, barley and water.
 Nowadays of course, yeast is added to the beer, yet all else about the law remains unchanged.
 This is the reason why German beer is extremely well made, clear and a world brewing market leader.

 A common German beer is Altbier, or ‘Old beer’.
 Such German beers have a light to medium body and are slightly bitter.
 They originate from Dusseldorf, the best example being Diebels.
 Altbiers which accompanies strong tasting foods like cheese and oily fish well.